Four sentenced to death over 2013 assassination of Tunisian politician Chokri Belaid

 Four people have been sentenced to death over the assassination of prominent Tunisian leftist politician and lawyer Chokri Belaid.

-Prosecutors also handed down sentences ranging from two to 120 years to the remaining 19 defendants.
-Five were not sentenced due to previous convictions in terrorism-related cases.
+Prosecutors also handed down sentences ranging from two to 120 years to 19 otherss.

 Mr Belaid, leader of the leftist Democratic Patriots Unified Party, better known as Watad, was shot and killed outside his home in February 2013.